pauloohaha/mmwave-radar-from-first-taste-to-give-up/README.md

 ## About
 In this repository, I will not cover everthing about the radar.
 I am not capable of that and I think most documents are easy to understand.
 But, I will introduce to you, from my own experience, where to start, what to read and in which order.
 In the [Reference](https://github.com/pauloohaha/mmwave-radar-from-first-taste-to-give-up/blob/main/Reference.md#learining-guide-and-reference) file, I will briefly introduce the radar system.
 Then guide you through some improtant documents that you may wish to read first.

-In the *Datapath* branch, I will summarize the information from *mmwave_sdk_module_documentation* and provide my own understandings about the processing of the data in the radar system.
+In the [Datapath](https://github.com/pauloohaha/mmwave-radar-from-first-taste-to-give-up/tree/Datapath#datapath) branch, I will summarize the information from *mmwave_sdk_module_documentation* and provide my own understandings about the processing of the data in the radar system.
+I explain the test codes provided by TI for HWA, EDMA and RangeProc DPU will relavent documents.

+In the [RF](https://github.com/pauloohaha/mmwave-radar-from-first-taste-to-give-up/tree/RF#rf-components-of-mmwave-radar) branch, I will explain the setting of RF components.

 ## Reference and sources
 Most of the knowledge covered here are read from documents produced by TI.
 They have done an excellent job creating these documents, credits to them.